Business Informatics - Digital Transformation

 Definition of relevant professional experience:

-The decision regarding the relevance of professional experience or the equivalence of prior studies — and thus admission to the programme — lies with the programme director.
+The decision on the relevance or equivalence of the previous qualification, and therefore on admission to the programme, lies with the programme director.

 FHV's application periods are structured as follows: